CorBer/teensy_batdetector/README.md

 The TeensyBat detector is a close cooperation between Edwin Houwertjes (hardware) and Cor Berrevoets (software).
 Development started in 2018 and since then both software and hardware have gone through major changes.
 We aim at providing a low-cost build-yourself bat detector.

 # <b>Hardware:</b>
-Edwin has developed a great PCB (current version 0.8) that allows you to build our detector with minimal skills.
+<b>Edwin Houwertjes</b> has developed a great PCB (current version 0.8) that allows you to build our detector with minimal skills.
 More details can be found at his website https://www.teensybat.com

 ![](images/overviewTeensybat.png?raw=true)